Personal Loans

 Make sure you can pay back what you borrow before taking out a personal loan.
 Just one missed payment can drop your credit score by 100 points or more, making it harder to take out another loan in the future.

 You may also want to consider whether you need a loan at all.
-Check out personal loan alternatives like selling unwanted items for extra cash you need by selling unwanted items or saving up for your large purchase.
+Check out personal loan alternatives like selling unwanted items for extra cash or saving up for your large purchase.

 3. Prequalify with more than one lender